Conduct Risk Suite

 Conduct Risk Suite: Hiring and Onboarding Practices

-This course addresses the factors a firm should consider to minimise conduct risk when making hiring decisions and onboarding new employees.
+This course addresses the factors a firm should consider to minimize conduct risk when making hiring decisions and onboarding new employees.
 The course is appropriate for any employee involved in the hiring and onboarding processes, including decision makers and employees who interview potential employees

 Conduct Risk Suite: Avoiding Personal Liability